mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/starter-projects.md

     try {
       log(`Iteration : ${index}`);

-      // if you have configred the data points in the mindsphere UI you will have to use the long integer values instead of descriptive dataPointIds.
+      // if you have configred the data points in the {{site.productname}} UI you will have to use the long integer values instead of descriptive dataPointIds.

       const values: DataPointValue[] = [
         {